4d-go-mobile/check-workflow/README.md

 We use [swiftlint](https://github.com/realm/SwiftLint) to lint source code

-A configuration file could be integrated [.swiftlint.yml](form/files/.swiftlint.yml) in project root directory to specify where the source file are.
+A configuration file could be integrated [.swiftlint.yml](form/files/.swiftlint.yml) in form root folder to specify where the source file are.

 💡 Then just run `swiftlint` at project root to check yourself.